lavinia roberts

 Aspiring novelist and romantic, Jane Austen, accepts an invitation to visit old family friends at Manydown Park.
 There, she is thrown together with the vastly different Harris Biggs-Withers and presented with a choice, a singular opportunity, that could change the course of her and her family’s life.

-Big Muddy Play Festival, Southern Illinois University, (virtual) Carbondale, IL – 2021
+Big Muddy Play Festival, Southern Illinois University, (Virtual) Carbondale, IL – 2021

-University of Roehampton and Canterbury Christ Church University, (virtual) Roehampton, UK and Canterbury, UK -2021
+University of Roehampton and Canterbury Christ Church University, (Virtual) Roehampton, UK and Canterbury, UK -2021

 Miss Austen's Choice